 Book a Resort Next to Another Resort

 The Caribbean is one of the most beautiful places in the world.
-Sandals knows and capitalizes on this by placing numerous resorts in close proximity to one another.
-At several resorts, Sandals guests can enjoy the amenities of adjacent Sandals or Beaches resort.
+Sandals know and capitalize on this by placing numerous resorts in close proximity to one another.
+At several resorts, Sandals guests can enjoy the amenities of adjacent Sandals or Beaches resorts.

 Keep in mind Sandals is an adults-only resort, so all guests of Sandals are welcome at Beaches but not vice versa.
 But keep in mind this needs to be coordinated with the sales managers of each resort.

 Montego Bay and Royal Caribbean